Last updated on .

 A large room includes vehicles used by Border Patrol agents over the years.
 They range from classic cars to ATVs and jeeps as well as airplanes and a helicopter.
 Visitors can actually climb up to the helicopter and look at the controls.

-Border Patrol vehicles at the National Border Patrol Museum in El Paso, Texas
+Border patrol vehicles at the National Border Patrol Museum in El Paso, Texas

-Border Patrol vehicles
+Border patrol vehicles

 Border Patrol car